Linda J. Thayer

 - Continental Equipment Co. v.
 Consolidated Sterilizer (D. Kan.).
 Defended Consolidated Sterilizer against claims of patent infringement involving steam sterilizer water-saving systems.

 - Intertrust v.
 Macrovision (N.D.
 Cal.).
-Lead counsel for Intertrust Technologies in two patent interferences and the subsequent appeal to the Northern District of California involving patents and applications relating to digital rights management.
-Obtained several successful judgments before Board of Patent Appeals and Interferences in favor of Intertrust, including a finding of inequitable conduct by opponent, resulting in favorable resolution.
+Lead counsel for Intertrust Technologies in two patent interferences and the subsequent appeal to N.D.
+Cal. involving patents and applications relating to digital rights management.
+Obtained several successful judgments before the Board of Patent Appeals and Interferences in favor of Intertrust, including a finding of inequitable conduct by opponent, resulting in favorable resolution.

-- Defended Financial Fusion, Inc. and FedEx Corporate Services against claims of infringement by Ablaise, Inc. relating to online banking software and Internet website technology in patent infringement actions filed in the Northern District of California, Western District of Tennessee, and the District of Columbia.
+- Defended Financial Fusion, Inc. and FedEx Corporate Services against claims of infringement by Ablaise, Inc. relating to online banking software and Internet website technology in patent infringement actions filed in the N.D.
+Cal., W.D.
+Tenn., and the District of Columbia.

 - Integrated Cir.
 Sys. v.
 Winbond Electronics and Silicon Storage Technology, Inc. v.
 Winbond Electronics (N.D.
 Cal.).
 Represented Winbond Electronics in multiple patent litigations involving semiconductor chip technologies and products, such as non-volatile flash and EPROM memory.